 As you get older, your eyebrows may fall from their primary position, leading to sagging skin around the eyes that makes you appear older than your age or how you feel.
-At Rostami OPC in Reston, Virginia, experienced oculofacial plastic surgeons Soheila Rostami, MD, and Maryam Nazemzadeh, MD, offer surgical, nonsurgical, and minimally invasive brow lift treatments to improve the positioning of your eyebrows and refresh your look.
+At Rostami OPC in Reston, Virginia, experienced oculofacial plastic surgeon Soheila Rostami, MD, offers surgical, nonsurgical, and minimally invasive brow lift treatments to improve the positioning of your eyebrows and refresh your look.
 For a brow lift consultation, contact the office by phone or book online today.

 Positioning of your eyebrow is very important in the evaluation of your eyelid.
 For men, the normal eyebrow position is at the orbital rim (outer portion of your eye socket) and for women slightly above the orbital rim.

-At Rostami OPC, Dr. Rostami and Dr. Nazemzadeh perform brow lifts to treat:
+At Rostami OPC, Dr. Rostami performs brow lifts to treat:

 It’s not uncommon for people to blame their sagging eyelids on the eyelid skin.
 However, the sagging may be due to changes in the positioning of your eyebrows and forehead.
 Upper eyelid surgery, medically called blepharoplasty, can’t fix droopy eyelids caused by eyebrow ptosis.